 Wednesday and Friday evenings there are two regular sits.
 Thursday night is Intro to Zazen night, with an orientation and shorter sits for newcomers.
 A group offers tai chi classes on Tuesday night; beginners are welcome on an ongoing basis.

-On Saturday mornings, the chanting service begins at 9:30, followed by one sit, temple cleaning and tea.
+On Sunday mornings, the chanting service begins at 10am, followed by one sit, temple cleaning, and tea.

 In addition to the weekly schedule, all-day sittings, Dharma talks by guest teachers and New York Zendo members, special events, and ceremonies are offered regularly throughout the year.